mjf1406/11-11-workout-tracker/README.md

 ## Change Log

+2024/07/28

+- backend: the previous weight and reps now loads on a per-set basis, i.e. if set 1 had 0x12, but set 2 had 0x10, that would load correctly in the PREVIOUS column
+- fixed: add set button now functions for exercises that have previous data displayed
+- added: a sound now plays when the res timer ends and a short beep on 3, 2, and 1 second remaining

 2024/07/27

 - UI: updated the exercises table to account for the two new columns: unit and forced_days